ip2root/ip2root/README.md

 ## Description

-This tool aims to provide a root shell from a simple IP.
+This tool aims to provide a root access to some machines by just giving the machines' IP in input.

 :warning: WARNING :warning: : This tool is currently in development.
-You can track progress [here](https://github.com/orgs/ip2root/projects/1)
+You can track progress [here](https://github.com/orgs/ip2root/projects/1).
 Pull requests are welcome.

 ## Disclaimer